semantic-flow/sflo-dendron-notes/sflow.concept.mesh.dataset-versioning.md

 id: m24m2p2s7iom3rwzvp28kvy
 title: Dataset Versioning
 desc: ''
-updated: 1751138597765
+updated: 1751296199310
 created: 1730373700120
 ---

-As a dataset gets updated, it might make sense keep previous versions of it, i.e., with a versioned dataset.
+As a dataset gets updated, it might make sense keep previous versions of it, i.e., a [[sflow.concept.mesh.resource.element.version-dataset]].

+This is especially useful with published data on the Semantic Web that other people and services might be referring to.

+## Restrictions

-To avoid an infinite loop with versioned datasets of versioned dataset, [[sflow.concept.mesh.resource.element.version-dataset]] (_v1, _v2, etc) and their [[sflow.concept.mesh.resource.element.v-series-dataset-series]] (_v-series)
+To avoid infinite loops with versioned datasets of versioned dataset, only

 As always with datasets, metadata dataset versioning is configurable.
 By default, it should be off.

+**Dataset versions** are created "upon [[sflow.concept.weave]]" and correspond to a [[sflow.concept.mesh.resource.element.version-dataset]].
+Versioning is sequential, (i.e., no major.minor.patch) and correspond to "_vN" [[sflow.concept.mesh.resource.folder._vN]]

 ## issues